alfredpyk/Project-GeBIZ/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Your system must be installed and setup above software in order to run your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites